Post Summary: Things to do in Japan

 Walk Around Dotonbori

-One of the best things to do in all of Japan is see Dotonbori at night.
+One of the best things to do in Japan is see Dotonbori at night.
 Dotonbori is one of the most popular places to visit in Osaka.
 It’s a lively area that is as crazy as it looks.
-If you want bright lights, crowds, restaurants, food stalls, and plenty of shopping then travel to Dotombori.
+If you want bright lights, crowds, restaurants, food stalls, and plenty of shopping, then travel to Dotombori.

-Dozens of restaurants line the Dotomborigawa River, and while you’re enjoying dinner you can admire the numerous billboards.
-Afterwards, a popular thing to do in Osaka is take an evening cruise on the river.
-It’s always busy, but at night is when it really comes alive.
+Dozens of restaurants line the Dotomborigawa River, and while you’re enjoying dinner, you can admire the numerous billboards.
+Afterward, a popular thing in Osaka is an evening cruise on the river.
+It’s always busy, but at night, it comes alive.

 Nikko National Park

-Located a little more than 100 kilometers north of Tokyo, Nikko National Park is the perfect destination for a one or two-day trip from Japan’s capital city.
-Chockfull of natural wonders like lakes, rivers, mountains and waterfalls, the park is also famous for the Toshogu Shrine, which is considered to be one of the most ornately adorned shrines in the country.
+Located more than 100 kilometers north of Tokyo, Nikko National Park is the perfect destination for a one or two-day trip from Japan’s capital.
+Chockful of natural wonders like lakes, rivers, mountains, and waterfalls, the park is also famous for the Toshogu Shrine, considered one of the country’s most ornately adorned shrines.

 Nippon Maru

-At over 300 feet long, with 30 sails and an impressive array of masts, the ship serves to exhibit its own history and that of the Japanese Navy, whose officers were trained on the ship for generations.
-The ship and Yokohama Port Museum are located on the waterfront just across from the Landmark Tower and are an easy stroll from the Metro station.
+At over 300 feet long, with 30 sails and an impressive array of masts, the ship exhibits its history and that of the Japanese Navy, whose officers were trained on the ship for generations.
+The ship and Yokohama Port Museum are on the waterfront just across from the Landmark Tower and are an easy stroll from the Metro station.

 Matsumoto Castle

 Known as ‘The Crow’s Castle’ because of its ominous black façade, Matsumoto Castle is Japan’s oldest castle.
-It’s rich in history too and considered to be among Japan’s elite castles due to its dramatic architecture.
+It’s rich in history and, due to its dramatic architecture, is considered to be among Japan’s elite castles.
 Construction on the castle was completed in the mid-1500s.
-Among its formidable defenses are a moat, sheer stone walls, and various gatehouses from which defenders had easy shots at those brave enough – or foolish enough – to lay siege to the castle.
+Among its formidable defenses are a moat, sheer stone walls, and various gatehouses from which defenders had easy shots at those brave enough—or foolish enough—to lay siege to the castle.

 Himeji Castle